Marketing Best Practices

 Spend the extra on a high quality camera or photographer and get professional images to be used as the top image on your new property website.
 This should perfectly capture the possibilities represented by the property.

-Do you have professional exterior photos?
+Do you have professional interior and exterior photos?

 Do you explain the key tenant services?